JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 ```

 The use case function needs to call map first, then flatMap.
 That’s because now we have 2 nested monads on the result value from the heroes `DataSource: IO<Either...>>`.
 So we map over the `IO` instance, to be able to flatMap over the inner `Either` afterwards.
 That does not mean the computations are being unwrapped and executed, we are just declaratively composing the stack of operations using monads. **Everything keeps deferred**.

-We will simplify this double mapping on the following posts with an interesting style which presents the following natural iteration after the **Monad Stack**.
-You will see how can we overcome this in a very natural way. by collapsing the whole stack into a single type.

 It’s nice to notice that **Either<A, B> is right biased**.
 That means functions like `map` or `flatMap` always apply over it’s right side.
 The left one is always kept as it is.
 And the same happens for `IO`, which is biased towards its successful implementation.
 Keeping that in mind, the code in the previous snippet will just run whenever the computations were successful.